 - Pack sweaters and long pants to wear; it can be cool, particularly at night and when it's wet, it feels even colder.

 - Closed toe shoes, comfortable for walking and water-resistant if possible.
+You'll need them if there is a spring snowstorm (these have been common in recent years!)

 - Cooler weather continues to make bargain accommodations and flights to New York City available